William Muir: Life of Mahomet

 His original book A Life of Mahomet and History of Islam to the Era of the Hegira was initially published 1861 in four volumes.
 The book received attention in both literary and missionary circles, and provoked responses ranging from appreciation to criticism.
-It would eventually evoke a rebuttal from Sayyid Ahmad Khan.

 Contemporary reviewers of Muir's Life of Mahomet uniformly praised him for his knowledge of Arabic.
 The only competing work in Britain at the time was a book by Harrow schoolmaster Reginald Bosworth Smith, who had no Arabic language skills.
 The work was also praised by Christian missionaries who welcomed it as an aid to convert Muslims.

 Contemporary historian E. A. Freeman praised the book as a "great work", yet questioned its conjectural methodology, particularly Muir's suggestion that Muhammad was inspired by Satan.
 Contemporary Aloys Sprenger also criticized Muir for ascribing Islam's origins to "the Devil".
 The British Quarterly Review of 1872 criticized his approach as "he is treading ground whither the historian of events and creeds must refuse to follow him".

-A significant rebuttal to Muir's book was written Syed Ahmed Khan in 1870 called A Series of Essays on the Life of Mohammed, and Subjects Subsidiary Thereto.
+In 1870, the Indian Muslim intellectual Syed Ahmad Khan wrote A Series of Essays on the Life of Mohammed, and Subjects Subsidiary Thereto, a significant rebuttal to Muir's book.
 Khan praised Muir's writing talent and familiarity with Oriental literature, but criticized Muir's reliance on weak sources like al-Waqidi.
 He accused Muir of misrepresenting the facts and writing with animus.
 Written objections to this aspect of Life could be found in the writings of Muslims living inside British India only after the Indian Rebellion of 1857, an unsuccessful uprising against the East India Company.

 Later reviews of the work have also been mixed, with many scholars describing Muir's work as polemical.
-W. M. Watt (1961) described Muir's Life as following "in detail the standard Muslim accounts, though not uncritically".
+W. Montgomery Watt (1961) described Muir's Life as following "in detail the standard Muslim accounts, though not uncritically".
 Mohammed Hussein Heikal regarded Muir's work as an argumentum ad hominem fallacy.
 Albert Hourani (1980) said Muir's writing, while "still not quite superseded", regarded Muhammad as "the Devil's instrument" and Muslim society as "barren and bound to remain so".
 Aaron W. Hughes (2012) writes that Muir's work was part of a European Orientalist tradition that sought to show that Islam was "a corruption, a garbled version of existing monotheisms".
 Bennett (1998) praises it as "a detailed life of Muhammad more complete than almost any other previous book, at least in English," noting however that besides "placing the facts of Muhammad's life before both Muslim and Christian readers, Muir wanted to convince Muslims that Muhammad was not worth their allegiance.
 He thus combined scholarly and evangelical or missionary purposes."
 Commenting on Muir's conjecture that Muhammad may have been affected by a Satanic influence, Clinton Bennett says that Muir "chose to resurrect another old Christian theory", and quotes the following passage from Muir's 1858 Life, vol. 2: